 The mismatches between iterative and sequential modes are becoming more and more of a strain when developing for enterprises.
 Software suppliers, marketing agencies, and other organizations in the business-to-business arena that already went ‘agile’ are constantly mismatching with their clients.
 Sometimes input is too slow or vague.
 Other times they are only working a single rep or delegation that is miscommunicating the client’s needs or concerns.
 Such misunderstandings are often a result of client-side departments or executives having to jump through too many communication hurdles to properly express their needs.

 The Future: User Inc.

 Agile methods were around before Web 2.0.
 There is little doubt social media has an intrinsic effect on marketing and consumption.
 Mentioning sites like Groupon is almost redundant.
 Near all promotions tie rewards with social engagement.
-Emails, social media profiles, social media posts: promotions covet these addresses most of all.
+Promotions covet emails and social media profiles most of all.

 Dissemination is just the beginning of social media’s importance.
-It is also traceable.
-It is a continuation of consumer demands, wants, and identity.
+It is also a traceable continuation of consumer demands, wants, and identity.
 Social media updates daily.
 Enterprises must do the same if they hope to engage customers.

 But what does this mean for the near future?
 Customers are already participating.
 Every comment, or talley, is a sign of engagement.
 Enterprises have two options.
 Either be overwhelmed or adjust with its flow.
 Corporations are engaging each other in advertisements more frequently.
 Further, they are incorporating user bases.
 Freecreditreport.com is a particular, and early, standout.